 Following the catastrophic earthquake and tsunami off the coast of Sumatra, Indonesia, in December 2004, the CTBTO was mandated to provide monitoring data from its seismic and hydroacoustic stations directly to tsunami warning centres.
-During a test period, these centres received real-time continuous data which they confirmed improved their ability to identify potentially tsunami-generating earthquakes and to issue timely warnings.
-The CTBTO has concluded formal tsunami arrangements with 18 countries.
+During a test period, these centres received real time continuous data which they confirmed improved their ability to identify potentially tsunami-generating earthquakes and to issue timely warnings.
+The CTBTO has concluded tsunami warning agreements with 19 countries.